 You will be walking north, against the traffic.
 Continue on Greenwich St. for about 4 minutes and you will arrive at the massive 9/11 Memorial Plaza.

-The centerpiece of the memorial is the Reflecting Pools, two massive cascading fountains set in the exact location where the Twin Towers stood.
+The centerpiece of the Memorial (which is free to visit) are the Reflecting Pools, two massive cascading fountains set in the exact location where the Twin Towers stood.

 Inscribed around the bronze edges of the pools are the names of those who died on 9/11.